 Environmental screening assessments have also been undertaken to assess the potential impacts of the Local Area Plan on the environment, including a Strategic Environmental Assessment (SEA) Screening and a Screening for Appropriate Assessment (AA).
-The Strategic Environmental Assessment Screening has been prepared in accordance with the EU Directive on SEA (2001/42/EC), the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (SI No. 436 of 2004) as amended by the Planning and Development (Strategic Environmental Assessment) (Amendment) Regulations 2011 (S.I.
-No. 201 of 2011), the European Communities (Environmental
+The Strategic Environmental Assessment Screening has been prepared in accordance with the EU Directive on SEA (2001/42/EC), the national Strategic Environmental Assessment Regulations (SI No. 436 of 2004), (SI No. 200 of 2011) and the 2004 Strategic Environmental Assessment Guidelines Implementation of the SEA Directive (2001/42/EC): Assessment of the Effects of Certain Plans and Programmes on the

-Assessment of Certain Plans and Programmes) (Amendment) Regulations 2011(SI No. 200 of 2011) amending the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (S.I.
-No.435 of 2004) and the 2004 Strategic Environmental Assessment Guidelines Implementation of the SEA Directive (2001/42/EC): Assessment of the Effects of Certain Plans and Programmes on the Environment issued by the Department of Environment, Heritage and Local Government (DoEHLG) and also has had regard to Circular PSSP 6/2011 'Further Transposition of the EU Directive 2001/42/EC on Strategic Environmental Assessment (SEA).
+Environment issued by the Department of Environment, Heritage and Local Government (DoEHLG) and also has had regard to Circular PSSP 6/2011 'Further Transposition of the EU Directive 2001/42/EC on Strategic Environmental Assessment (SEA).
 A Strategic Environmental Assessment Screening is required as part of the plan making process to assess the likely significant adverse effects on the environment of implementing the Local Area Plan, before a decision is made to adopt it.